tfzhou/FFIW/README.md

 ## Dataset

-_The dataset will be made public available before 15 June.
+_The dataset will be made public available before June 15th.
 Please stay tuned._